gSchool/mcsp-unit-oop/01-object-oriented-programming/09-oop-checkpoint.md

 * b.
 All methods in the parent class are available to the child class by default
 * c.
 Any of the methods in the parent class can be overridden in the child class
 * e.
-The `super` keyword refers to the parent class’s method
+The `super` keyword gives you access to the parent's constructor and instance methods

 ## !end-answer